ericsnowcurrently/vscode-python/CONTRIBUTING.md

 1. address any review comments and run tests locally again
 1. make sure all "checks" on the PR pass

-Once the PR is approved and all checks pass then your PR is approved and merged.
+Once the PR is approved and all checks pass then your PR will be merged.
 Congratulations!

 ### Incremental Build